-7. Amargosa River – 185 miles
+7. Amargosa River – 185 Miles

 The Amargosa River is unique because it flows above ground only after cloudbursts and flash floods.
 Most of the time the river flows underground, except for a few select sections.
-One section where the Amargosa River flows above ground is in the Amargosa Canyon.
+One section where the Amargosa River flows above ground is the Amargosa Canyon.
 Here the river passes through the Amargosa River Natural Area and provides water for a lush area of vegetation and abundant wildlife.

 The entire Amargosa River—above ground and below ground—is 185 miles long.
 The name of the Amargosa River comes from the Spanish word amargo which means “bitter”, likely from agua amargosa, meaning “bitter water.”

-6. Eel River – 196 miles
+6. Eel River – 196 Miles

 The Eel River begins on the southern flank of Bald Mountain in Mendocino National Forest.
 It then flows for 196 miles until it empties into the Pacific Ocean.
 There are no eels in the Eel River, despite its name.
 In fact, the Eel River gets its name from an eel-shaped parasitic fish, the Pacific lamprey.
 Unlike true eels, Pacific lampreys live in the Eel River.